 Every congregation decides how to select member delegates and whether or not it will instruct delegates how to vote.
 The relationship between a congregation and its delegates (including whether or how delegate expenses, such as General Assembly (GA) registration fees, are paid by the congregation) is determined by the congregation, not the Unitarian Universalist Association (UUA).

 Congregations may also designate members of the congregation to serve as alternate member delegates to take the place of member delegates at GA, if needed.
 A congregation may have as many alternate member delegates as it has member delegates but is not required to designate any alternate member delegates.

 All delegates must be voting members of the congregation.

 How to obtain and distribute the congregation's delegate credentials.

 The following religious professionals serving/affiliated with certified congregations may also be delegates:

-- ministers in preliminary or final fellowship with the Association and employed by certified congregations (including extension and interim ministers);
+- ministers in preliminary or final fellowship with the Association and employed at least half-time by certified congregations (including extension and interim ministers);

 - emeritus/a ministers

 - community ministers who maintain active involvement and affiliation with the congregation

 - directors of religious education having achieved Credentialed Religious Education – Master Level status and employed in the congregation.